Bill Spadea: Broadcasting

+Political positions

 In June 2018, Spadea advocated for a state constitutional amendment to revoke the Mount Laurel doctrine, arguing the imposition of unnecessary housing development increased tax burdens unfairly.
+Instead of mandating municipalities to build affordable housing, Spadea advocated for cutting taxes for millionaires in the state, in an effort to attract more millionaires to live in New Jersey.

-Spadea was outspoken and critical of the handling of the pandemic by Governor Murphy in New Jersey, specifically the lockdowns and other mandates.
+Spadea was outspoken and critical of the handling of the pandemic by Governor Phil Murphy in New Jersey, specifically the lockdowns and other mandates.
+Spadea also emceed a December event hosted by the New York Young Republicans whose attendees reportedly included white nationalists.

-Vaccine controversy

-Spadea has been criticized by some for his on-air advocacy against the need for COVID-19 vaccination and other routine vaccination in New Jersey.
+Spadea has been criticized by some for his on-air advocacy against the need for COVID-19 vaccination and other routine vaccinations in New Jersey.
+In 2020, Spadea commented on-air that people should stop wearing masks because, "they don't work and make you look stupid," which led to some listeners to file complaints with the FCC.
+He has been accused of spreading misinformation about the 2020 election and vaccines.

-In 2021, Spadea was banned from LinkedIn due to accusations of spreading vaccine misinformation and announced in response he was looking into the possibility of "legal action."
+Spadea was initially a strong supporter of Donald Trump.
+He changed his position in 2021, but eventually supported Trump again by 2024.

 Personal life

 From 1999 to 2013, Spadea worked as a corporate vice president for education and career development in the real estate industry for Weichert, Realtors.
-He lives in Princeton, New Jersey with his wife and their two children.
+He lives in Princeton, New Jersey with his wife.